isomerpages/pa-cdcnw/_programmes/Uplifting The Community/SkillsFuture Advice @ North West.md

 **Job Seekers**

+**My CareersFuture Portal**

 Your next career move is just a few clicks away.
 Check out the [My CareersFuture Portal](https://www.mycareersfuture.gov.sg/), specifically designed to connect you to relevant job opportunities based on your unique skills and competencies.

 This is a platform developed in partnership with Workforce Singapore (WSG) and the Government Technology Agency.

-The portal also highlights job positions eligible for Government support via WSG's Adapt and Grow Initiative.
+The portal also highlights job positions eligible for Government support via WSG’s Adapt and Grow Initiative.
 Access our Career Toolkit for career-related contents such as insights and guidance, supporting you every step of the way in your career planning process.

 **Upcoming Job Recruitment Events**